Patients on long-term repeat medication can order repeat prescriptions in a variety of ways:

 Further details are available via this link www.pharmacy2u.co.uk/westbar

 West Bar Surgery has a commercial interest in P2UWest Bar LLP, trading as "West Bar Prescription Service" and therefore cannot make any recommendation to you to use this service in preference to any other pharmacy.
-The GPs do not seek to persuade you to use this service and this letter should not be taken as amounting to any recommendation of this service by the GPs.
+The GPs do not seek to persuade you to use this service and this notice should not be taken as amounting to any recommendation of this service by the GPs.

 Attention All Patients